Gay Hermit: Racing career

 As a two-year-old in 1885, Gay Hermit was considered "a useful second-class horse".
 He was engaged in 69 races and won 7, earning £4,930.

 After winning the Woodcote Stakes, Gay Hermit was soundly beaten in the Whitsuntide Plate by Philosophy.
 In the Triennial Stakes, Gay Hermit was the only horse to face Philosophy, and he upset her and won by three-quarters of a length.
 In the Royal Stakes, Gay Hermit started as the even odds favorite, and he recovered from stumbling in the stretch to finish first in a dead heat with Exmoor.
 Gay Hermit then won the Biennial Stakes before finishing second again to Philosophy in the Lavant Stakes.

 Gay Hermit won the Prince of Wales's Stakes for two-year-olds as the favorite.
 In the Champion Breeders' Foal Stakes, Gay Hermit finished fourth after showing distress at the distance.
 Gay Hermit ran second in the Champagne Stakes to Minting.
 In the Hopeful Stakes, Gay Hermit came up just in time to dead heat for first with Modwena, who had previously easily beaten him.

 In the Dewhurst Plate, Gay Hermit was "stale" after his hard season and finished fifth behind the winner Ormonde.
 Following the race, odds of 20 to 1 for the Epsom Derby were offered on Gay Hermit.

 By April 1886, Gay Hermit was said to have made "vast improvement".

-In 1886, Gay Hermit ran second as he favorite in the Triennial Stakes, second in the Stockbridge Cup by a length and a half, won the Stockbridge Biennial Stakes by a length, finished unplaced in the Eclipse Stakes, won the Great Yorkshire Stakes by a length and a half, finished second to Whitelock in the Alexandra Plate by a length, and won the Triennial Produce Stakes by two lengths.
+In 1886, Gay Hermit ran second as the favorite in the Triennial Stakes, second in the Stockbridge Cup by a length and a half, won the Stockbridge Biennial Stakes by a length, finished unplaced in the Eclipse Stakes, won the Great Yorkshire Stakes by a length and a half, finished second to Whitelock in the Alexandra Plate by a length, and won the Triennial Produce Stakes by two lengths.
 He won three of six starts as a three-year-old.
 Gay Hermit broke down in the Doncaster Stakes.

 Gay Hermit was a close second in the 1887 Liverpool Autumn Cup.
-He followed this performance with a win the Great Lancashire Handicap the next day.
+He followed this performance with a win in the Great Lancashire Handicap the next day.

 Gay Hermit won 14 races in England.

 At the end of 1887, Gay Hermit was purchased by Santiago Luro and exported to Argentina.
 There, he broke down while winning the Gran Premio Internacional (later known as the Gran Premio Carlos Pellegrini).